zenzen-sol/SafeHarbor2.0/README.md

 &ensp; &ensp; *New paragraph (j):*

-&ensp; &ensp; (j)  Any Token offered and sold in reliance on Rule 195 of the Securities Act of 1933.
+&ensp; &ensp; (j)  Any Token offered and sold in reliance on Rule 195 of the Securities Act.